arosecra/brooke/docs-src/src/introduction.md

 ## Overview

 Brooke is a personal solution for, first, a book reader for digitized books, and second for launching videos archived from DVDs and Blu-Rays.
+Books are in cbt (Comic Book Tar) archives, and videos are in MKV files.

 Brooke is an Angular web application, backed with a Java Spring server, wrapped in Electron.